girlscript/winter-of-contributing/Golang/9 Object Oriented Programming/9.3 Polymorphism/DOC.md

 **Polymorphism** is a property that is available to many Object Oriented-languages.
 Go despite not being an OO-language achieves polymorphism through [interfaces](https://golangdocs.com/interfaces-in-golang).

-Here is an example of polymorphism in action.
+Here is an example of polymorphism in action:-

 ```go
 package main